Pacific Oil & Gas Limited Rebrands to Pacific Energy Corporation Limited

-SINGAPORE, Oct.
-25, 2021 /PRNewswire/ -- Pacific Oil & Gas Limited (PO&G) has announced that it will rebrand its operations to become Pacific Energy Corporation Limited.
+SINGAPORE - Media OutReach - 26 October 2021 - Pacific Oil & Gas Limited (PO&G) has announced that it will rebrand its operations to become Pacific Energy Corporation Limited.

 Ratnesh Bedi, President of Pacific Energy said, "The Pacific Energy name and new logo reflects the next step in our growth strategy dedicated to providing cleaner energy for North American markets and growing Asian economies.
 Our refreshed branding also creates a platform for new product development and future acquisitions."

-Pacific Energy, which is part of the Singapore-based RGE group of companies, is an independent energy resources development company focused on helping North America and growing Asian economies meet their increasing energy requirements.
+Pacific Energy, which is part of the Singapore-based RGE group of companies founded by Sukanto Tanoto in 1973, is an independent energy resources development company focused on helping North America and growing Asian economies meet their increasing energy requirements.
 The company strategy is to invest, develop, build, own and operate innovative and cost-competitive projects throughout the energy value chain, while maintaining constant attention to its role as a responsible corporate citizen.

 Established Presence in China